Breast Implant Revision

 • Implant placement – Implants placed over the muscle (subglandular) are more likely to displace downward, while implants placed under the muscle (submuscular) are more likely to move outward

-Lateral displacement occurs when breast implants shift towards the armpit resulting in lose of cleavage definition.
+Lateral displacement occurs when breast implants shift towards the armpit resulting in loss of cleavage definition.
 Although it is natural for your breasts to naturally drift toward your armpits when you are lying down, implants should not remain in this position when you are seated or standing upright.
 When the breast implant pocket becomes too large either from over dissection or over time with expansion, the implants can fall off to the sides when the patient is lying down.
 In some patients with significant chest wall asymmetries ‘pectus carinatum’ this is unavoidable due to the extreme slope of the chest wall.

 Symmastia refers to breast implant displacement that has caused one or both implants to migrate inward toward the breastbone, resulting in development of a “uniboob.”
 This is more common with subglandular implant placement but can also happen from over dissection of the pectoralis muscle in submuscular placement and placement of too wide a breast implant.